Bardiel & Cortensor Router

 Into an agent-ready surface that can speak:

-/completions(inference)/validate(proofs)MCP (Model Context Protocol)
+/completions(inference)/validate(proofs / trust signals)MCP (Model Context Protocol)

 This “agent-ready Router” is sometimes referred to as the Router Agent:

-It exposes clean, agent-friendly endpoints
+Exposes clean, agent-friendly endpoints

-It understands sessions, billing, and validation as first-class concerns
+Understands sessions, billing, and validation as first-class concerns

-It can register itself in ERC-8004 style registries so agents can discover it
+Can register itself in ERC-8004 style registries so agents can discover it

 For Cortensor itself, this means: